ivan-guerra/programmador.com/content/posts/the-game-of-life.md

 Below is a video showing `life` in action.
 The initial state that's given forms what's called a Gosper Glider Gun[^4].

-{{< video src="/posts/the-game-of-life/gol-demo.mp4" type="video/mp4" preload="auto" >}}<br>
+{{< video src="/posts/the-game-of-life/gol-demo.mp4" type="video/mp4" preload="auto" >}}

-Implementing the Game of Life was a fun mini project.
-I kept it pretty simple and barebones so there weren't too many hurdles when it came to implementing the core game logic.
-The rendering was made dead simple by the perfect match between my main game data structure, a 2D board, and ncurses' window model.
+Implementing the Game of Life is a fun mini project.
+Keeping the data structures simple makes it so there aren't too many hurdles when it comes to implementing the core game logic.
+Rendering is dead simple considering the perfect match between the main game data structure, a 2D board, and ncurses' window model.

-You can find the complete project source with build instructions, usage, etc. on my GitHub page under [game_of_life][4].
+The complete project source with build instructions, usage, etc. is available on GitHub under [game_of_life][4].

 [1]: https://adventofcode.com/
 [2]: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life